ClojureBridge/tones/curriculum/01-piano-chords.md

 > works and makes a chord sound.
 But unfortunately, this doesn't work
 > on Light Table.

-Meg thought a while, thinking what she learned at ClojureBridge workshop.
+Meg thought a while, recalling what she learned at ClojureBridge workshop.
 Suddenly, the idea came up on her mind, "write a function!"
 Soon, she wrote a function, `c3-major-chord` in `play.clj` file: